Gordon Mulholland: Marriage

 Mulholland was married twice.
 First to Muff Evans and his second wife was actress Diane Wilson whom he married in 1963 but divorced in 1972.
 He had three sons from the two marriages, Sean, Matthew and Jamie.

 Death

-Mulholland suffered a stroke in 2009, leaving his left side paralyzed and after spending a year in a nursing home, he brought back to East London and died at his sons home.
+Mulholland suffered a stroke in 2009, leaving his left side paralyzed and after spending a year in a nursing home, he brought back to East London and died at his son's home.